mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

 - Business need
 - Administrative boundary

-This lab demonstrates the principle of least privilege by allowing a help desk-style account to perform a specific identity support task without giving that account full administrative control of the domain.
+This lab demonstrates least privilege by allowing a help desk-style account to perform a specific identity support task without giving that account full administrative control of the domain.

 From an IAM and security operations perspective, this lab demonstrates: